 Harpeth Conservancy's Science & Restoration program plans and implements projects that protect and improve water quality and ecosystem health in Tennessee rivers.
 These projects can be divided into two categories: (1) River Science Research and (2) River Restoration.

 What We Do

-The Harpeth Conservancy Environmental Restoration program plans and implements projects that protect and improve water quality and stream ecosystem health in the Harpeth River Watershed.
+Harpeth Conservancy’s River Restoration program plans and implements projects that protect and improve water quality and ecosystem health for rivers in Middle Tennessee.
 We carry out a large variety of restoration projects every year, with assistance from experts, dedicated volunteers, governmental agencies, corporate partners, civic groups, and other watershed stakeholders.
-Our restoration efforts, ranging from river cleanups to streambank stabilization, ultimately reduce pollution in the river, enhance habitats and protect aquatic wildlife.
-If you would like to get involved with our restoration projects please visit our volunteer page or call us at 615-790-9767.
+Our restoration efforts, ranging from river cleanups to streambank stabilization, ultimately reduce pollution in the river, enhance habitats, and protect aquatic wildlife.
+If you would like to get involved with our restoration projects, please check out our volunteer opportunities or contact Marie at email@example.com.

 Wetlands play a vital role in maintaining ecological balance and supporting biodiversity, and Tennessee is no exception to the significance of these precious ecosystems.

 Freshwater mussel pearls have held a unique place in the region’s heritage, shaping industries and traditions while leaving an indelible mark on the state’s landscapes and waterways.
 But how are the mussels that produce these gems the true gems of the rivers?